Lynn Valley: Lynn Valley Town Centre

 Lynn Valley has a Town Centre, designed by architect Gregory Henriquez.
-At Lynn Valley Centre you’ll find a village plaza with a variety of charming shops.
-It also home to the Lynn Valley branch of North Vancouver District Public Library.
+It is also home to the Lynn Valley branch of the North Vancouver District Public Library.

 Argyle Secondary School

-The primary secondary school in Lynn Valley is Argyle Secondary School, part of School District 44 North Vancouver.
+The primary secondary school in Lynn Valley is Argyle Secondary School (built in 1960), part of School District 44 North Vancouver.
 Construction for the new school began in the summer of 2018 and was completed in January 2021.
+The new school can now accommodate up to 1300 students to cater to the expanding neighborhoods.

 Transportation

 The neighbourhood is served by various TransLink buses.
 Bus 210 directly links the neighbourhood to Downtown Vancouver.
-Other convenient and scenic way to reach downtown is by using SeaBus from Lower Lonsdale.